 - expresses opinions on the University’s building programs, in view of Board of Governors deliberations;

-- applies penalties in the event of a violation of the Code of Ethics, based on a proposal by the Rector and whenever the matter does not fall within the competence of the Disciplinary Board;
+- applies penalties in the event of a violation of the Code of Ethics and Conduct, based on a proposal by the Rector and whenever the matter does not fall within the competence of the Disciplinary Committee;

 - expresses opinions on all other subjects submitted to it by the Rector.

-Article 14 - Composition of the Academic Senate
+Article 14 - Membership of the Academic Senate

 - the Rector;

-- three representatives of technical administrative staff, contract staff and linguistic experts who are elected by all technical administrative staff, contract staff and linguistic experts;
+- three representatives of technical administrative staff and Foreign Language Assistants, elected by all technical administrative staff, and Foreign Language Assistants;

-- three student representatives elected by the students enrolled in a Bachelor's Degree, Master's Degree and PhD programme at the University.
+- two student representatives, elected by the students enrolled in a Bachelor's or Master's Degree programme at the University.

-- Electoral rules governing the election of the Academic Senate are established in the University General Regulations.
+- Electoral rules governing the election of the Academic Senate and respecting gender equality are established in the University General Regulations.

-- The Vice-Rector, General Director and the Evaluation Board Coordinator attend Academic Senate meetings without the right to vote.
+- The Deputy-Rector, General Director and the Evaluation Unit Coordinator attend Academic Senate meetings without the right to vote.